 To further pursue my immigration career, I joined one of the large global law firms with lawyers located in more than 40 countries as Senior Immigration Paralegal with for more than four years.

-Throughout my career, I have supported more than 200 corporate clients and approximately 1000 people all over the world.
+Throughout my career, I have supported more than 200 corporate clients and over 1500 people all over the world.